History & Philosophy

 When it came to building my business, there were several pitfalls I wanted to avoid.
-I mean, let's face it, everybody has a Mobile DJ horror story to tell.
-The stereotype is so cliche that it's practically embedded in the collective unconscious: shows up late wearing a polyester monkey suit.
-Takes repeated "smoke breaks".
-Thinks he's headlining at a club when he's doing a wedding.
-Hangs a banner at your wedding.
-Probably couldn't pass a drug test to save his life.
-Yadda yadda.
-No, I wanted my company be different.
-Where so many mobile deejays were cheesy, we would be clever.
+Where so many mobile deejays come off as cheesy, we would be clever.
 Where they were corny, we would be witty.
 Where they were bombastic and self-important, we would be understated and magnanimous.
-And where they were so often ham-handed musically, subtlety and imagination would be our hallmarks.
-Or, in the words of Miles Davis: "It's not what you play, it's what you don't play".
+And where they were so often kings of the obvious musically, subtlety and imagination would be our hallmarks.
+As Miles Davis once said:, "It's not what you play; it's what you don't play".
 If that philosophy's good enough for Miles Davis, it's sure as heck good enough for me.

-Now in our 21st year, Disco Royale has been providing a much-needed alternative to the cookie cutter DJ experience; taking dance floors to a higher plane through music and keeping things light and lively with our MC skills, All the while making scores of friends who are as passionate about music as we are.
-And although the company's philosophy hasn't changed, I believe our current product is the best it's ever been.
-We now provide a variety of lighting options, a large selection of wireless microphones, and the ability to cover multiple rooms in crystal-clear sound with multiple speaker systems.
-And brand new for 2018, even a Photo booth!
-We still love doing what we do.
+Now in our 24th year, Disco Royale continues to provide an alternative to the cookie cutter DJ experience; taking dance floors to a higher plane through music and keeping things light and lively with our stylings on the mic, all the while making scores of friends who are as passionate about music as we are.
+And although the company's approach hasn't changed, I believe our current product is the best it's ever been.
+We now provide a variety of lighting options, a large selection of wireless microphones, and the ability to cover multiple rooms in immersive sound with multiple speaker systems.
+We still love what we do.
 We just have a lot more bells and whistles with which to do it.
+Which is really fun.

 Kevin Olson, Owner/DJ/MC